damianpm/k8sapp-initiative/README.md

 oc apply -f web-server_deployment.yml
 ```

-Optionally, you can [run the web server locally](#optional-running-the-web-server-locally), see section below.
+If you want to [modify the web server](#optional-modify-the-web-server), see section below.

 ### Create a Service